 Where: via Umberto I, 6 (near Prato della Valle).
 On Mondays only lunch.
 Price range: €5 – €6,50.

 Located in Piazza delle Erbe, under the arcades facing the open market.
 They sell the pasta of the pastificio Al Torresino, located in the covered market.
-Their speciality are the ravioli.
+Their speciality are the ravioli (the fried ones are scrumptious).
 I tasted pasta with ragù (bolognese sauce).
 It was good, but there was not enough meat.
 Sorry.
 If you’re vegetarian you can choose tomato sauce.
 Price range: €5 – €7,50.

 It is located along via del Santo, the street leading to Saint Anthony Basilica.
 You can choose among three different kinds of pasta and many sauces.
 I choose pasta all’uovo with ragù (bolognese).
 The pasta was very “al dente”, but I wasn’t crazy about the sauce.
 Price range: €3 to €6,50.